 Here is an easy to understand Health Care Reform Timeline 2010 - 2022.
 The healthcare reform timeline lays out health insurance reforms and health care milestones contained within the Affordable Care Act (ObamaCare).
-Find out how the new health care law affects healthcare in the United States and you year to year in our timeline.
+Find out how the new health care law affects healthcare in the United States and you each year.

 Obama's Health Care Reform, commonly called ObamaCare but officially called the Patient Protection and Affordable Care Act (Affordable Health Care for America Act, PPACA, or ACA for short), was signed into law on March 23, 2010.
-The bill is meant to "provide affordable, quality health care for all Americans and reduce the growth in health care spending, and for other purposes".
+The ACA is meant to "provide affordable, quality health care for all Americans and reduce the growth in health care spending, and for other purposes".

 ObamaCare's reform of the health care system has been an ongoing effort to reform the national health care system.
 Although it has taken great strides under President Barack Obama, efforts to reform healthcare have been in motion for decades.

 Why reform the healthcare system?
 Before we get to the health care reform timeline, here are some reasons ObamaCare health care reform was signed into law.

 PBS reports that 44 million Americans are currently without health insurance.
 Part of this is due to the extraordinary costs of quality health insurance in the US.
 HealthCare reform ensures these Americans have access to health care.

-The Medicaid part D prescription drug "doughnut hole" coverage gap was leaving seniors unable to afford their medication or paying out of pocket.
+The Medicaid part D prescription drug "donut hole" coverage gap was leaving seniors unable to afford their medication or paying out of pocket.
 The ACA closes the donut hole.

-Government funding for private Medicare Advantage plans is costing the taxpayer money, it was supposed to save the taxpayer money by going on the private market.
+Government funding for private Medicare Advantage plans is costing the taxpayer money, it was supposed to save the taxpayer money when going on the private market.
 Obama's Health Care Reform reigns in the wasteful spending.

-Insurance companies could deny you for preexisting conditions or drop you when you get sick.
+Insurance companies could deny you for pre-existing conditions or drop you when you get sick.
 In 2014 you can no longer be denied coverage or treatment based on health status.